Logo van Gemeente Groningen dat doorverwijst naar de homepage van Gemeente Groningen

 Rules

-What are the new rental rules about?
+What do the rental rules concern?

-• Preventing and combating discrimination and harassment.
+• Preventing and combating discrimination.

 • Stipulating that landlords may require no more than two months’ basic rent as a deposit.